ashizZz/Phishing_Detection_Live/README.md

-# Phishing_Detector_LiveAddon
+# Phishing_Detection_LiveAddon
-Phishing_Detector_LiveAddon is Firefox Addon that detects phising websites live
+Phishing_Detection_LiveAddon is Firefox Addon which  an automatically detects phising websites and Emails live.